West Virginia Code

 (B) Acknowledges that a disqualifying offense reported in the required criminal history record information check shall constitute good cause for termination; and

-(C) Acknowledges that the covered provider or covered contractor may terminate the individual if a disqualifying offense is reported in the background check.
+(C) Acknowledges that the department, covered provider, or covered contractor may terminate the individual if a disqualifying offense is reported in the background check.

 (b) Provisional employees who have requested a variance shall not be required to sign such a statement.
-A covered provider or covered contractor may continue to employ an applicant if an applicant applies for a variance of his or her fitness determination until the variance is resolved.
+The department, covered provider, or covered contractor may continue to employ an applicant if an applicant applies for a variance of his or her fitness determination until the variance is resolved.